Visiting Gunkanjima – A Japanese Industrial Age Ruin

 Access Information: How to Visit Gunkanjima

-Several agencies provide tours to Gunkanjima.
+Several Nagasaki travel agencies provide tours to Gunkanjima.
 You can easily find them online by searching for "Gunkanjima tours" or "Battleship Island tours."

-According to a few posts on Tripadvisor, some groups were not allowed to embark onto Gunkanjima because of bad weather.
+According to posts on Tripadvisor, some groups were not allowed to embark onto Gunkanjima during rainy weather.
 When the rain or wind is that bad, the trip might even be suspended.
-Do be prepared for such unfortunate outcomes especially if you're visiting during the rainy months.
-Don't be too disappointed too.
-Remember, it's always safety first during travelling.

 The Darker Side of Gunkanjima

-I'm obliged to highlight the darker side of Gunkanjima.
-This is not about how miners used to work in dangerous conditions, or how several died.
-It’s about Korean and Chinese forced labourers being imprisoned on it prior to and during World War II.
+I'm obliged to highlight the darker history of Gunkanjima.
+This, not just how miners used to work in dangerous conditions or how several died, but also the fact that Korean and Chinese laborers were imprisoned on the island before and during World War II.